 Correction of Previous Breast Augmentation

 It is unfortunate that in some instances, a breast augmentation procedure may not go as planned.
 The implants may shift, leak, or rupture.
 In such cases, a second breast implant revision surgery is required to correct the problem.
-In other cases, the patient may decide that they want a different size or shape of the implant, or to have them removed altogether.
-In most of these cases, the second procedure is relatively simple in terms of removing or replacing the implants.
+In other cases, the patient may decide that they want a different size or shape of the implant or removed altogether.
+In most of these cases, the second procedure is relatively simple in removing or replacing the implants.

-Whether due to a congenital or developmental deformity, or to correct a previous breast augmentation, there are a variety of ways to correct misshapen breasts.
-Patients are encouraged to discuss their options with your plastic surgeon in order to decide on the best choice to meet their needs.
-Contact us today to schedule a consultation to find out how breast implants can be used to fill out the breast shape.
+Whether due to a congenital or developmental deformity or to correct a previous breast augmentation, there are various ways to correct misshapen breasts.
+Patients are encouraged to discuss their plastic surgeon options to decide on the best choice to meet their needs.
+Contact us today to schedule a consultation to determine how breast implants can be used to fill out the breast shape.